bhardwaj2872/music_album_project/README.md

 This project contains SQL analysis and database schema for a Music Album store.

 Originally adapted from a music analysis project, updated for GitHub repo: **Music Album**.
+## Description

+This project uses SQL to analyze the dataset of an online music store.
+The goal of the project is to answer a set of questions about the store's business performance and help in its growth by making better decisions.
 ## Author
 - GitHub: [bhardwaj2872](https://github.com/bhardwaj2872)

 ---

+## Installation

+To run this project on your machine you need to install any SQL-supported DBMS then follow the steps below:
+1. Create a database.
+2. Create tables using the schema diagram provided below.
+3. Import csv files provided in the <a href="https://github.com/bhardwaj2872/music_album_project/tree/main/dataset">dataset</a> folder.

+Note: If you are using PostgreSQL then restore the <a href="https://github.com/bhardwaj2872/music_album_project/blob/main/music_store_db_backup
+">backup</a> file of the database and save yourself some time.

 ## Conclusion